CodeJourneymen/OpenMaker.co/index.md

 ## Welcome to OpenMaker

-This is a Drupal 8 distribution (based off [Open Social](https://getopensocial.com)) for use by MakerSpaces.
+This is a [Drupal 8](https://drupal.org) distribution (based off [Open Social](https://getopensocial.com)) for use by MakerSpaces.

 100% Open source.
-Host your own, or let us worry about backups, security and uptime for a small monthly fee.
+Host your own, or let us worry about backups, security and uptime for a small monthly fee - coming soon.

 Trying to make Makerspace websites better, and not like Geocities is alive and well.